wp-plugins/zendy-mailman/readme.txt

 == Changelog ==

+= 1.0.6 =
+* Fix: fixed errors on activation on some nginx installs
+* Meta: Removed change.log file; all changelog info is now in readme.txt

+= 1.0.5 =
+* Meta: changed stable tag
+* Fix: changed end of file to attempt to fix a bug on activation on some nginx installs

+= 1.0.4 =
+* Meta: removed screenshots from plugin files; they are now in the Wordpress plugin subversion repository, in the /assets folder

+= 1.0.3 =
+* Meta: changed stable tag number

+= 1.0.2 =
+* Meta: changed description of Wordpress plugin for Wordpress.org plugin directory

+= 1.0.1 =
+* Meta: added screenshots for Wordpress.org plugin directory

 = 1.0 =
 * Initial release
 * Feature: all emails sent via built-in Wordpress mailer will use SMTP instead of PHP mail.
 * Feature: test your plugin SMTP settings by sending email via the test form.
 * Feature: FAQ, including settings for some of the most popular email providers

-= 1.0.1 =
-* Meta: added screenshots for Wordpress.org plugin directory

-= 1.0.2 =
-* Meta: changed description of Wordpress plugin for Wordpress.org plugin directory

-= 1.0.3 =
-* Meta: changed stable tag number

-= 1.0.4 =
-* Meta: removed screenshots from plugin files; they are now in the Wordpress plugin subversion repository, in the /assets folder

-= 1.0.5 =
-* Meta: changed stable tag
-* Fix: changed end of file to attempt to fix a bug on activation on some nginx installs